MMofidikhajeh/SVG/README.md

 By injecting lightweight, graph-theoretic inductive biases directly into the self-attention logits, SVG enhances representation learning with negligible computational overhead.

+*I have provided the latest draft of the paper that is to be published within the month to arXiv and the code for the model in this repository.
+Feel free to review them.*

 ---

 ## ✨ Key Features & Contributions